 Bill Feeney is a new addition to Bike&Walk Montclair’s Board but has been a member of Bike&Walk Montclair as well as a resident in town since 2009.
 Bill brings 10 years of experience in bike advocacy, infrastructure design assistance and bike education.
 He has lead thousands of students of all ages from gradeschoolers to senior adults through innovative bike and Safe Routes to School programming throughout the State of New Jersey.
 Bill is a certified League of American Bicyclist instructor, volunteers with multiple local bike organizations and currently is employed by Jersey City Bike Share (CitiBike) at the forefront of making everyday biking a new norm in New Jersey.
 As a Board member, Bill hopes to continue to further inspire and encourage residents and visitors in town to socially engage and explore the community on two wheels or two feet through innovative programs, rides and infrastructure improvements.

-John Sullivan is a Board Member at Bike And Walk Montclair and community placemaking activist.
+John Sullivan serves as Bike&Walk Montclair’s Vice President and is a community placemaking activist.
 A science teacher by day, John is an avid fan of good urbanism and proponent of the placemaking movement.
 John believes deeply in the physical, social and psychological benefits of “Place.”
 He is an active part of the Streets Are For Everyone (SAFE) campaign and helped lead a grassroots effort that built the first demonstration parklet in Montclair.
 John enjoys generating community enthusiasm around both the policy and advocacy components of the public space and complete street initiatives in Montclair and beyond.
 John believes that Montclair’s traditional development pattern and “good bones,” coupled with it’s access to public transportation, make it an exciting place to study and implement non-auto dependent transport options connected to Places that celebrate the human scale.

 Jean Lyons first became involved with Bike&Walk Montclair in 2014 when she volunteered with the Bike Education program.
 Seeing how much good the organization does on a local level she was quickly hooked!
 Wanting to do more, she joined the Board of Directors in 2016 to help with communications and events.
 Jean teaches yoga in and around Montclair, is an avid cyclist and has a lifelong interest in movement, health and wellness.
 Since being with BWM, Jean became aware of how much she used her car – unnecessarily – and now bikes and walks locally whenever she can for errands, exercise and to help the environment.